isomerpages/ura-lkywcp/_nomination/4-frequently-asked-questions.md

 **Can the city submit additional materials in other languages other than English?**

-The main report and all accompanying materials must be in English.
-The city may submit additional documents in other languages, however only materials in English will be considered for evaluation.
+The main report and photo report must be completed in English.
+The city may submit additional supporting documents in other languages, however only materials in English will be considered for evaluation.

 ---